GGC-SD/SustainabilityWebsite/README.md

 ## Team Avengers

 ### Description / Abstract
-  - This project is on a website that was made for the Sustainability Committee in order to spread a pledge that will help with the environment. with a small contribution on the pledge can help and change the world for the better.
+  - This project is on a website that was made for the Sustainability Committee in order to allow users to take a pledge in personal consumption of electricity, water,      recylcing and transportation.
+With a small contribution on the pledge can help and change the world for the better.

 ### Demonstration Video